 FIGURE 16.
-Percentage of population receiving income assistance (%).
-Community Health Areas and British
+Perentage of population (%) receiving income assistance.
+Community Health Areas and British Columbia, 2010

-The BC Employment and Assistance program is meant to help British Columbians move from income assistance to sustainable employment.
-Applicants are expected to take advantage of all other sources of income and assets before qualifying and to actively seek work and participate in employment programs while receiving assistance (BC Ministry of Social Development, 2010, May 28).
+The BC Employment and Assistance program is meant to assist British Columbians move from income assistance to sustainable employment.
+Applicants are expected to take advantage of all other sources of income and assets before qualifying and to actively seek work, and participate in employment programs while receiving assistance (BC Ministry of Social Development, 2010, May 28).
 Included are those on temporary assistance: expected to work, expected to work - medical condition, temporarily excused and persistent multiple barriers.
-Excluded are those on continual assistance who have access to other forms of assistance: persons with disabilities, children in the home of a relative, and Old Age Security (BC Stats, n.d.).
+Excluded are those on continual assistance who have access to other forms of assistance: persons with disabilities, children in the home of a relative, and Old Age Security/seniors (BC Stats, n.d.).